 Out of all the parks in Iowa City, Hickory Hill Park is the most beloved.
 It features walking trails of dirt, limestone, and wood chips, as well as picnic shelters, grills, paved sidewalks to restrooms at either entrance in 185 acres of open space.

-The park consists of forests, prairies, fields, wetlands, and tributaries.
-Many people love the park for hiking, dog-walking (if they’re on a leash), and for picnics, as well as cross-country skiing and sledding in the winter.
+The park has forests, prairies, fields, wetlands, and tributaries.
+Many people love the park for hiking, dog-walking (if they’re on a leash), and picnics, as well as cross-country skiing and sledding in the winter.

 Wilson’s Orchard and Nature Park

 Address: Wilson’s Orchard & Farm, 4823 Dingleberry Road NE #1, Iowa City IA 52240